Alatus is a proposed new primary school in Melbourne, Australia specialising in gifted learning.

 We believe that children who stand to benefit the most from the Alatus Learning Approach would have an aptitude assessed in a recognised IQ test as being in the top 5% of their peers in one or more sub-scales (eg. Comprehension, Matrix-Reasoning, etc.); and as being in the top 20% in all other sub-scales.

 It’s also important that your child is keen on the idea of attending Alatus and likes the idea of how children will learn here.
-Accordingly, there will also likely be a interview with the parents / guardian and the child, together with a submission requested from the child.
+Accordingly, there will also likely be an interview with the parents / guardian and the child, together with a submission by the child.

 Like all schools, we will have a finite number of places each year at Alatus.
-We will likely never be a large school, however, we expect to enrol a progressively larger intake in each of at-least the first five years of the School’s operation.
-Many Independent Schools have enrolment criteria and Alatus expects to as well - these will be aligned with helping the the School identify which children would benefit most from the Alatus Learning Approach.
+We will likely never be a large school, however, we expect to progressively increase the overall number of children enrolled at Alatus in at-least the first five-years of the School’s operation.
+Many Independent Schools have eligibility criteria for enrolment and Alatus expects to as well - these will be disclosed in the Enrolment Policy & Procedure and aligned with helping the School identify which children would benefit most from, and are highly suited to, the Alatus Learning Approach.

 Sometimes it appears as though all gifted children find life and learning easy.
 It’s easy to assume that they don’t have any challenges to contend with.
 However, gifted learners are placed in the category of ‘special education needs’ for good reasons.